 - If you are contributing as an employee of a company, your company's CCLA signatory must sign a Corporate CLA.

+If you have already signed CLA for a project, then you don't need to sign every time to contribute to the project.
 Signing a CLA for a project covers all code contributions to that project.
 You may, however, need to sign additional CLAs if you choose to contribute to other projects that require CLAs.